frontenddogma/web-development-glossary-forum/README.md

 ## Stats

 These are the book counts.
-The website counts distinct entries (pages), where, given the same manuscript versions, the overall number of meanings matches the number of terms presented here.
+The website goes by distinct entries (pages), where, given the same manuscript versions, the overall number of _meanings_ matches the number of terms presented here.
 (It was easiest so far to speak of “terms” in the book, and of “entries” on the website.)

 ### [_The Web Development Glossary 3K_](https://meiert.com/en/blog/the-web-development-glossary-3k/)